Why Do Transmissions Go Bad?March 28, 2020 4:24 am Leave your thoughts

-One of the reasons why it’s important for you to stay on top of regular maintenance with your car is to prevent some potentially severe transmission issues from occurring.
+One of the reasons why it’s important for you to stay on top of regular maintenance with your car is to prevent some potentially severe transmission issues from occurring and hopefully prevent transmission replacement.
 Any vehicle having transmission problems, particularly slipping transmission, should stay off the road in Madison, TN, because there are some significant safety concerns associated with this condition.
 A vehicle with a bad transmission could spontaneously shift into different gears, which could cause you to lose control of your vehicle.

 If the transmission begins to slip, you need to prioritize repairs as soon as you can get them.
 Transmission problems can rapidly escalate to the point where it will not work at all, and your vehicle will not be drivable.
+Worst case scenario your clutch goes out, and you need a clutch replacement.
 Here’s a quick overview of some of the symptoms you should watch for:

 - Strange smells: Transmissions have their own fluid used to lubricate the transmission and keep the gears spinning smoothly.
 After a certain mileage, the fluid can start to leak or burn in the transmission.
 Red fluid leaking underneath your vehicle, or unusual smells coming from your car could be a sign that you need transmission service.
 A failure to act when you notice these symptoms could result in you blowing your transmission, so do not delay when you become aware of these issues.